franciscoafonso04/FSI-Hub/FSI_2_mini.md

 ## **7. Intrusion Detection Systems (IDS)**

 ### **7.1 Types**

 - **Host-based IDS (HIDS)**: Monitors activity on a specific host.
 - **Network-based IDS (NIDS)**: Monitors network traffic for suspicious patterns.

 ### **7.2 Techniques**

 - Signature-based: Detects known attack patterns.
 - Anomaly-based: Detects deviations from normal behavior using machine learning.

----

-This enhanced guide dives deeper into key concepts and their practical implications, ensuring thorough preparation for the exam.
-Let me know if further refinements are needed!